-In order to get married, some of the variables that change from state to state include the need for blood tests, waiting periods before applying for the license and getting the license, and how soon you can get married after you are issued the license.
+In order to get married, some of the variables that change from state to state include the need for blood tests, waiting periods before applying for the license and getting the license, legal age to get married, and how soon you can get married after you are issued the license.

 Another thing to keep in mind is that most marriage licenses have an expiration.
 With the exception of the District of Columbia and five other states (Georgia, Idaho, Mississippi, New Mexico, South Carolina), marriage licenses from all the other states have a timer on how long they are valid.
 The shortest is Oklahoma, which expires 10 days after its issued.